garjust/chessv2/src/chess/README.md

 ## TODO

-- Refactor `ComputedPositionData.movesByPiece` to be an array since I basically always flatten it to one for iterating over
 - Track king squares in computed data
 - Change avaialble* in computed data to be `AttackObject[]`
 - Track pins in computed data